seanyoung/cir/README.md

 and load decoders, and transmit simple IR.
 The IR decoders are hardcoded and a small set is included.

-This project plans to completely replace both those tools, but with three major new features:
+This tool replaced both those tools, but with three major new features:

  - Pronto hex codes
  - IRP support